 Your company is required to submit technical documentation that will be reviewed and evaluated by a panel of working professionals - individuals who represent science, exploration, government, and industry.
 (These individuals may not be the same judges who evaluate your company's product presentation.)
 The technical documentation is a means for your company to describe the design, operations, and features of your vehicle.
 Your clients should gain a good technical understanding of your vehicle and your company's capabilities in addressing your client's needs for an ROV.

-If your regional competition requires technical documentation, contact your regional coordinator to determine the date the technical documentation is due.
-For RANGER companies advancing to the international competition, technical documentation must be submitted to the MATE Center by May 26th, 2017, which is 4 weeks prior to the competition date.
+Companies must submit their technical documentation to the MATE Center by May 26th, 2017, which is 4 weeks prior to the competition date.